pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/03_protecting_the_provider.md

 ## Disable 'pending pacts' for the provider

-::: info
+:::info
-this step is optional and for demonstration purposes to show what happens without the `Pending pacts` feature
+This step is optional and for demonstration purposes to show what happens without the `Pending pacts` feature
 :::

 1. In `product/product.pact.test.js`, set `enablePending: false` in the options for the dynamically fetched pacts.